danillopneto/daily-byte/8.jewels-stones/readme.md

 ## This question is asked by `Amazon`.

-This question is asked by Amazon.
 Given a string representing your stones and another string representing a list of jewels, return the number of stones that you have that are also jewels.

 Ex: Given the following jewels and stones...